Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 A side-impact collision is also known as a T-bone collision.
 These accidents usually occur when one car pulls out into an intersection in front of another vehicle.
 Vehicles running stop signs or red lights commonly cause side-impact collisions.

-Side impact collisions can be very damaging, depending on how fast the cars were going and the severity of the impact.
+Side impact collisions can be very damaging, depending on how fast the cars are going and the severity of the impact.
 Many injuries result from side-impact collisions: neck and head injuries, broken bones, abrasions, and more.

 Sideswipe Accidents